kaylerp/learn-xgboost-kp/README.md

      Change the max_depth from 4 to 6.
 Retrain and analyze your model.

 *Question 12:* How is your accuracy and tree impacted by this change?
+     - when max_depth goes to 6, the accuracy improves:
+          25 false positives, 30 false negatives
+          Accuracy: 86.25%
+     - The tree diagram got bigger.
+It was able to go 6 levels deeper and thus use more features

      Try adjusting max_depth some more.

 *Question 13:* How is your accuracy and tree impacted by this change?
 Did you find an optimal max_depth?

+     - as I adjusted the max_depth, my accuracy maxed out at depth = 7.
+Anything higher actually decreased accuracy So I think this is my optimal max_depth.
+     Though I will say it seems to follow the graphs better at 6.
+I also have read that when the graph drops and then platues then that could be a sign of over fitting and it seems to do that at 7?
+     - the tree became bigger by another level

 ### F. Building your data-science superpowers